evanwill/countdown-timer/README.md

 # countdown-timer

 A basic Jekyll template designed to create a customizable timer on GitHub Pages, based on my earlier [lightning-time](https://github.com/evanwill/lightning-time) site.
-Generates a super simple web page based timer with a buzzer.
+Generates a super simple web page based timer with a buzzer, [demo](https://evanwill.github.io/countdown-timer/).

 Only works in modern browsers.

 I use it on Firefox, full screen mode, on a touch screen laptop, folded in stand mode, making a lovely timer for an event.

-**Use:**
+## Customize

+Fork/import or otherwise copy the repo (make sure your site urls match your repository).

+Edit the `_config.yml` file with your info.
+All the timer customization options are in the `_config.yml`.
+Add any new backgrounds to `images` folder, new mp3 sounds to the `sounds` folder.

+Edit the about if desired.

+Active GitHub Pages in your repository settings.

+## Use

 Click "Ready" to start; at the end click "0:00" to reset.